charlottttee/Group-F-RISE-Research/README.md

 # Group-F-RISE-Research
-Initial Group Project Ideas -
+Initial Group Project Ideas

-# Refined Research Questions
+### Refined Research Questions
 Our goal is to model how age can affect an individual's response to a TBI (traumatic brain injury). -Charlie

-# Possible Models of Interest We've Found
+### Links to Possible Models and Articles
 [                ](                )

-# Description of what we would think would work best
+### Description of what we would think would work best